Hyperlipidemia: Type IV

 Familial hypertriglyceridemia is an autosomal dominant condition occurring in approximately 1% of the population.
 This form is due to high triglyceride level.
-Other lipoprotein levels are normal or increased a little.
+Other lipoprotein levels are typically within the normal reference range or slightly increased.
 Treatment include diet control, fibrates and niacins.
-Statins are not better than fibrates when lowering triglyceride levels.
+Although statins are typically the first line treatment for hyperlipidemias, fibrates are actually better at reducing elevated triglyceride levels and are considered first line.

 Type V

 Hyperlipoproteinemia type V, also known as mixed hyperlipoproteinemia familial or mixed hyperlipidemia, is very similar to type I, but with high VLDL in addition to chylomicrons.

 It is also associated with glucose intolerance and hyperuricemia.

 In medicine, combined hyperlipidemia (or -aemia) (also known as "multiple-type hyperlipoproteinemia") is a commonly occurring form of hypercholesterolemia (elevated cholesterol levels) characterized by increased LDL and triglyceride concentrations, often accompanied by decreased HDL.
 On lipoprotein electrophoresis (a test now rarely performed) it shows as a hyperlipoproteinemia type IIB.
 It is the most common inherited lipid disorder, occurring in about one in 200 persons.
 In fact, almost one in five individuals who develop coronary heart disease before the age of 60 has this disorder.
 The elevated triglyceride levels (>5 mmol/L) are generally due to an increase in very low density lipoprotein (VLDL), a class of lipoprotein prone to cause atherosclerosis.

 Both conditions are treated with fibrate drugs, which act on the peroxisome proliferator-activated receptors (PPARs), specifically PPARα, to decrease free fatty acid production.

 Statin drugs, especially the synthetic statins (atorvastatin and rosuvastatin) can decrease LDL levels by increasing hepatic reuptake of LDL due to increased LDL-receptor expression.